iwata/p5-Test-Docker-Image/README.md

 ## `host`

-Return a IP address, if you launch Docker service via boot2docker on OSX, this address means CoreOS's IP on VirtualBox.
+Return an IP address of Docker host.

 # LICENSE